MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-sharepoint-server.md

    ![Configure integrated Windows authentication for SSO](./media/application-proxy-integrate-with-sharepoint-server/configure-iwa.png)

-1. To finish setting up your application, go to the **Users and groups** section and assign users to access this application.
+1. Finish setting up your application, go to the **Users and groups** section and assign users to access this application.

 ## Step 2: Configure the SharePoint web application